Introduction

 system bootflash:m9148v-s8ek9-mz.9.3.2a.bin

-used for installation, but it can be used in order to verify the installation process and provide a report showing the versions it comes from and goes to.
-It also displays if this upgrade is disruptive or non-disruptive when the time comes to execute the upgrade.
+Tip: This command must be entered as a single line, not two seperate lines.
+This command is not used for the installation, but it can be used in order to verify the installation process and provide a report showing the versions coming from and going to.
+It also displays if this upgrade is disruptive or non-disruptive when time comes to execute the upgrade.

 - As an optional step, you can enter the